 – Wear Edge

 Hanson Silo recommends producers absolutely should invest in rubber mats on the slatted floors.
-Hanson Silo is a dealer for Animat and Titan.
+Hanson Silo is a dealer for Animat, Easy Fix & Titan.

 Hanson Silo offers fully robotic and partially-automated feed systems from Valmetal and Trioliet—this allows producers to feed up to nine times per day from a smart phone